chef/chef-web-docs/chef_master/source/knife_show.rst

 ``-S SEPARATOR``, ``--field-separator SEPARATOR`` Character separator used to delineate nesting in --attribute filters.
 For example, to use a colon as the delimiter, specify ``-S:`` in your ``knife node show`` subcommand.
 Default is ``.``

-   New in Chef client 12.16.
+   New in Chef Client 12.16.

 Examples
 =====================================================